Data exchange

+Data exchange is the process of moving data from one information system to another.
+It often involves transforming data that is native to the source system into a form that is consumable by the target system or to a standardized form that is consumable by any compatible system.
+In particular, data exchange allows data to be shared between computer programs.

-It is similar to the related concept of data integration except that data is actually restructured (with possible loss of content) in data exchange.
-There may be no way to transform an instance given all of the constraints.
-Conversely, there may be numerous ways to transform the instance (possibly infinitely many), in which case a "best" choice of solutions has to be identified and justified.
+Data exchange is similar to data integration except that data may be restructured with possible loss of content.
+There may be no way to transform a particular collection based on exchange constraints.
+Conversely, there may be multiple ways to transform the data, in which case one option must be identified in order to achieve compatibility between source and target.

+There are two main types of data exchange: broadcast and peer-to-peer (a.k.a. unicast).
+For broadcast, data is transmitted simultaneously to all consumers.
+Just as a conference call, all participants get the exact same information from the speaker at the same time.
+For peer-to-peer, data is sent to a single receiver; defined by a specific address.
+For example, a letter goes to just one mail box.

-Single-domain data exchange
+Single-domain

-In some domains, a few dozen different source and target schema (proprietary data formats) may exist.
-An "exchange" or "interchange format" is often developed for a single domain, and then necessary routines (mappings) are written to (indirectly) transform/translate each and every source schema to each and every target schema by using the interchange format as an intermediate step.
-That requires a lot less work than writing and debugging the hundreds of different routines that would be required to directly translate each and every source schema directly to each and every target schema.
+In some domains, a multiple source and target schema (proprietary data formats) may exist.
+An exchange or interchange format is often developed for a single domain, and then necessary routines (mappings) are written to (indirectly) transform/translate each and every source schema to each and every target schema by using the interchange format as an intermediate step.
+That requires less work than writing and debugging the many routines that would be required to directly translate each source schema directly to each target schema.

 Examples of these transformative interchange formats include: